Use these menu design tips for higher profits.

 Food symbols draw attention to high-profit items

-With iMenuPro you can box a single item or any group of items by simply selecting accents of type normal box, solid box, dotted box, etc. and you can make them any color.
-To add NEW in front of food item, just edit the item and choose from one of several NEW icons from the symbol list.
-Both tricks take but a few click and, in most cases, won't change your menu layout.
+i With iMenuPro you can box a single item or any group of items.
+To add NEW in front of a food item, just edit the item and choose from one of several NEW icons from the symbol list.
+Both tricks take but a few clicks and won't change your menu layout.

 Offering daily specials at your restaurant can set you apart from the competition and help define the character of your establishment.
 It can also increase your profits.